 Nearby Chiswick boasts an enormous array of cafes, bars and restaurants, as does Ealing.
 Food from every corner of the globe can be enjoyed locally.
 There are weekly farmers' markets in Chiswick and Ealing, and a French food market in Acton town centre every six months.

 We are lucky in Acton to be surrounded by many lovely parks and open spaces for playing and walking.
-Several of the larger parks host festivals, concerts and summer programs of - events.
-Acton Park lies within the parish, and benefits from a playground, tennis courts, bowling green and a cafe open in summer.
+Several of the larger parks host festivals, concerts and summer programs of events.
+Acton Park lies within the parish, and benefits from a playground, skate park, tennis courts, bowling green and a cafe.
 It also has some fine old oak trees and a duck pond.
 Other parks close by include Ravenscourt Park (Shepherd's Bush), and Gunnersbury Park, which has a great little museum, two playgrounds, a boating lake, year-round cafe, tennis courts, mini golf and fishing.
 It also hosts an Asian music festival (The London Mela) in August.
 Walpole Park in Ealing also has a gallery and birds.
 Brent Lodge Park in Hanwell even has a small zoo!
 Hogarth House, in Chiswick, has beautiful grounds and, yes, another gallery!

 Perivale Wood Nature Reserve is an original and magnificent piece of primeval forest (the land has never been cleared or under cultivation) and is the second oldest nature reserve in Britain.
 Also within easy striking distance are Kew Gardens and Richmond Park (10-15 mins by Silverlink), and Hampstead Heath (15 mins by Silverlink in the opposite direction).